 SUMMARY CONCLUSION

-2. A lease is defined as an agreement conveying the right to use property, plant, or equipment (land and/or depreciable assets) usually for a stated period of time.
-This definition does not include agreements that are contracts for services that do not transfer the right to use property, plant, or equipment from one contracting party to the other (i.e., employee lease contracts) or service concession arrangements.
-On the other hand, agreements that do transfer the right to use property, plant, or equipment meet the definition of a lease even though substantial services by the contractor (lessor) may be called for in connection with the operation or maintenance of the assets.
+2. A lease is defined as a contract or part of a contract conveying the right to control the use of property, plant or equipment (land and/or depreciable assets) for a stated period of time in exchange for consideration.
+This definition does not include contracts for services that do not transfer the right to use property, plant or equipment from one contracting party to the other (i.e., employee lease contracts) or service concession arrangements.
+Agreements that do transfer the right to control the use of property, plant or equipment meet the definition of a lease even though substantial services by the contractor (lessor) may be called for in connection with the operation or maintenance of the assets.
 (Staff Note – This paragraph is in the current SSAP No. 22.)

-3. Integral equipment subject to a lease shall be evaluated as real estate per SSAP No. 40R—Real Estate Investments.
-Integral equipment or property improvements for which no statutory title registration system exists, the criterion in this SSAP (that the lease transfers ownership of the property to the lessee by the end of the lease term) is met in lease agreements that provide that, upon the lessee's performance in accordance with the terms of the lease, the lessor shall execute and deliver to the lessee such documents (including, if applicable, a bill of sale for the equipment) as may be required to release the equipment from the lease and to transfer ownership thereto to the lessee.
-This criterion is also met in situations in which the lease agreement requires the payment by the lessee of a nominal amount (for example, the minimum fee required by statutory regulation to transfer ownership) in connection with the transfer of ownership.
-Notwithstanding the foregoing guidance, a provision in a lease agreement that ownership of the leased property is not transferred to the lessee if the lessee elects not to pay the specified fee (whether nominal or otherwise) to complete the transfer of ownership is a purchase option.
-Such a provision would not satisfy this SSAP.

-5. Property, plant or equipment, as used in this SSAP, includes only land and/or depreciable assets.
-Therefore, inventory (including equipment parts inventory) and minerals, precious metals or other natural resources cannot be the subject of a lease for accounting purposes because those assets are not depreciable.
-Additionally, intangibles (for example, motion picture film licensing rights or workforce) and rights to explore for minerals, precious metals or other natural resources are not depreciable assets (they are amortized or depleted) so they may not be the subject of a lease.
+3. Property, plant or equipment, (including computer software) as used in this SSAP, includes only land and/or depreciable assets.
+Therefore, inventory (including equipment parts inventory), other intangible assets, assets under construction, leases to explore for or use minerals, natural gas and similar nonregenerative resources, and leases of biological assets, such as timber cannot be the subject of a lease for accounting purposes.
+Additionally, non-depreciable assets, including investments and premium receivables do not meet the definition of property, plant or equipment and cannot be the subject of a lease for accounting purposes.
 (Staff Note – This language reflects guidance from 842-10-15-1 and provides improved guidance on what is included in the definition of “Property, Plant and Equipment.”)

 Determining Whether an Arrangement Contains a Lease

 4. Determining whether an arrangement contains a lease that is within the scope of this SSAP should be based on the substance of the arrangement.
-Separate contracts with the same entity or related parties that are entered into at or near the same time are presumed to have been negotiated as a package and should, therefore, be evaluated as a single arrangement in considering whether there are one or more units of accounting.
-That presumption may be overcome if there is sufficient evidence to the contrary.
+At inception of a contract, an entity shall determine whether that contract is or contains a lease.
+A contract is or contains a lease if the contract conveys the right to control the use of identified property, plant or equipment (an identified asset) for a period of time in exchange for consideration.
+A period of time may be described in terms of the amount of use of an identified asset (for example, the number of production units that an item of equipment will be used to produce).
 (Staff Note – This language reflects guidance from ASC 842-10-15-(1-3) and provides improved guidance on determining a lease and the consideration of separate contracts.)

+Identifying an Asset